What are the recommended tools to start tracking your life? What apps and devices might you use get more personal data? How to track a life?

 - Smart Phone: Smart phones will let you track nearly everything you do.
 From tracking your steps and location to helping you log your food, tasks and more, a smart phone is required for most self-tracking and life logging.
 You will need to ensure your permissions are correct in order to track and store data.
 Either an iPhone or Android device will work. iPhones currently have more self-tracking tools, applications, and better integrations, but Android devices have more open privacy so you can access more raw data.

 - An Activity Tracker, Wearable or Smart Watch: This is something you wear or carry to track your steps and, in more advanced models, your heart rate, sleep and other activities.
 Alternatively, you can leverage your Smart Phone to serve the same function.
 There are a lot of good options available today, including FitBit’s activity tracker, Garmin sports trackers, but my recommendation for best all-around tracker and smart device is the Apple Watch.
-With the Apple Watch 2, you have GPS tracking without your phone as well as a host of automatically tracked health data points like heart rate, steps and standing.
-It also easy to manually track other data points too on your Apple Watch.
+As I share in my Review of the Apple Watch for Self-Trackers, you have GPS tracking without your phone as well as a host of automatically tracked health data points like heart rate, steps and standing.
+It also easy to manually track other data points too on your Apple Watch, like impromptu workouts, weight log and even mood.

 Here’s the data points you should be able to get: steps, location, movements, and heart rate.